Simpler Presentations for Many Fragments of Quantum Circuits: Graphical languages for quantum circuits

-\begin{definition} Let $\Sigma$ be a signature and let $\mathcal{R}$ be a set of well-typed equations $L=R$ between morphisms of the free PROP $\cat{P}_\Sigma$.
-The \emph{presented PROP} $\cat{P}_\Sigma/\mathcal{R}$ is the quotient of $\cat{P}_\Sigma$ by the smallest congruence that contains $\mathcal{R}$ and is closed under $\circ$, $\otimes$, and symmetry. \end{definition}
+\begin{definition} Let \(\Sigma\) be a signature and let \(\mathcal{R}\) be a set of well-typed equations \(L=R\) between morphisms of the free PROP \(\cat{P}_\Sigma\).
+The \emph{presented PROP} \(\cat{P}_\Sigma/\mathcal{R}\) is the quotient of \(\cat{P}_\Sigma\) by the smallest congruence that contains \(\mathcal{R}\) and is closed under \(\circ\), \(\otimes\), and symmetry. \end{definition}

-This quotient is the formal object that we treat as our \emph{graphical language}: diagrams are equal exactly when their equality is derivable from the coherence axioms together with the chosen relations.
+This quotient is the \emph{graphical language} used in the rest of the paper: diagrams are equal exactly when their equality is derivable from PROP coherence together with the chosen relations.